njesus15/TA-Knowledge-Distillation-for-Low-Precision-Neural-Networks/README.md

 * Create the pipeline to train a network and knowledge distillation [Assigned: Brian]
 * Figure out truncation or other quantization method.
 DoReFa or another way to do it.
 [Assigned: Jesus]
 * Figure out transferring the weights or a student loss [Assigned: Aakash]

+### Update 4/13/20
+* Jesus - finish quantization methods
+* Updated README for what we plan on doing.